plone/training/docs/effective-volto/testing/jest.md

 ### `jest-addon.config.js`

-This is a scape hatch for providing an alternative jest configuration that gets added to the default one.
-This is a `commonJS` file:
+This is an "escape hatch" for providing an alternative jest configuration that gets added to the default one.
+This is a `CommonJS` file:

 ```js
 module.exports = {